alephium/www/src/content/news/community-highlight-4-montail-e24fd88882a0/index.md

 This is complicated.
 First we need to understand some things: people want convenience, people don’t like spending money and they don’t like trying new things.
 We have seen it happen over and over again with the Play-to-earn Metaverse projects: they get a boom, they gain a lot of players, the players run the project dry and then they leave.
 But while the Play-to-earn model may not work anymore, I believe there is a way to connect both blockchain tech and the tools for building digital media.

 If we take for example Unity Engine which is what I use along with the VRChat SDK, players are supposed to make their own Games inside Unity using the Game’s SDK.
 Then they need to upload it so they can play it with their friends in the game itself.
 Well, while that is all good, there is an untapped market for actual ASSET/PREFAB items which could be made easier to purchase.
-Let’s take the Asset Stores such as <a href="https://gumroad.com/" >Gumroad</a> or <a href="https://www.vrcarena.com/" >VRCArena</a>, which are both websites where players of VRChat can buy assets for their Avatars or their worlds including of course the <a href="https://assetstore.unity.com/" >Unity Asset Store</a>.
+Let’s take the Asset Stores such as [Gumroad](https://gumroad.com/) or [VRCArena](https://www.vrcarena.com/), which are both websites where players of VRChat can buy assets for their Avatars or their worlds including of course the [Unity Asset Store](https://assetstore.unity.com/).
 The problem with most of these webstores is that they charge the creator a large fee in order to sell their prefabs there.

 ![](image_4967e654f6.jpg)